jonbockhorst-ts/config-demo/README.md

   declare a binding the app doesn't read, or omit one it does.
   Connection-string syntax inside a YAML string is hard to review.
   `secrets.template` and `secrets.vars` stay in sync by convention only.
+- **Why it fell behind:** Too much schema flexibility at the env layer, and two sources of truth inside the same values model.

 ### `data-driven-template` — recursive values walk